Former Lockport CARES director follows his calling

 One thing Liddell would always remember about Wing was his “positive attitude,” that affected the employees of the shelter, as well as the guests.

-“He’s a good natured, up-beat guy who lifted your spirits,” Liddell said.
-“If we need something, we know where he lives.”
+“He’s a good natured, upbeat guy who lifted your spirits,” Liddell said, adding, “If we need something, we know where he lives.”

 Commented